 There’s a lot of buzz about pollinators these days, and for good reason.
 Bees, butterflies, and bats are essential to our food supply and overall ecosystem sustainability.
 That’s why, when planning our habitat restoration efforts at our Kettle Brand facilities, we’ve worked with the Pollinator Partnership, a non-profit organization dedicated to promoting pollinator health through education, conservation, and research, to incorporate a variety of native wildflowers at our Salem, Oregon, community garden to help promote and foster pollinator populations.
 Additionally, Kettle Brand encourages farmers to practice pollinator-friendly activities on their farms, such as proper crop rotation and maintaining natural plantings to promote ecosystem sustainability.
 And it gets even sweeter: The honey for our Honey Dijon flavor is sourced from bees that forage on certified organic lands where their preservation and welfare is of the utmost importance.
 Interested in learning more about pollinator health?
 Head to Pollinator.org

 for pollinator-friendly garden tips, eco-regional planting guides and more!

 Wetlands & Prairies

 Like our potatoes, our community giving has roots.
-Since the early days back in 1978, we’ve looked for ways to help our neighbors.
-Today, we donate money, product and time to local organizations.
-Our efforts begin at the grassroots level – from donating chips for fundraising events at local schools to volunteering our time at area non-profits.
-Plus, every year we give more than 175,000 pounds of potatoes to local hunger relief agencies and Kettle Brand® products to schools and organizations such as The Wetlands Conservancy and the National Wildlife Federation.
+Since the early days in the 1980s, we’ve looked for ways to help our neighbors.
+Today, we donate product and time to local organizations.
+Our efforts began at the grassroots level – from donating chips for fundraising events at local schools to volunteering our time at area non-profits.
+Plus, every year we give more than 55,000 pounds of potatoes to local hunger relief agencies and Kettle Brand® chips to schools and local organizations.
 We call it chipping in.